 - Coffee from one region, purchases by an exporter from several small wet mills

 These are all slightly different levels of specificity, but they’re close enough to that definition of coffee that comes from one place that we can group them together.
 If you’ve ever wondered how single origin coffee beans get their names, a lot of the time it’s just one of these pieces of origin information.
-PT’s Las Mercedes El Pepinal #1, for example, is a specific lot of coffee from Lucia Ortiz’s farm Las Mercedes, while Small Planes’ Rogicha is named after a coffee mill that collects coffees from hundreds of farmers.
 With very few exceptions, if a bag of coffee is exported and a roaster doesn’t combine it with any different bags of coffee, that’s a single origin coffee.

 Coffee blends are two or more different single origin coffees sold as a combination.
 Some coffee roasters blend coffees before roasting, while others roast them separately and blend after, but either way, the result is a new coffee with the characteristics of all its components.

 There are many reasons to blend.
-One is consistency; we’ve written before about coffee seasonality, and how coffees from different origins are harvested throughout the year.
+One is consistency; we’ve writtenabout coffee seasonality in the past, and how coffees from different origins are harvested throughout the year.
 By blending, a roaster can combine different coffee beans throughout the year to achieve a similar result.
 For example, if you’re using a Guatemalan coffee in your blend in the late summer and early fall and that coffee has a medium body, medium acidity, and some red fruit flavors, you might be able to find a Papua New Guinea in late fall and a Peru in late winter that delivers similar flavors and tasting notes for a similar price.
 Say you’re blending all those coffees 50/50 with a Colombia (an origin that’s available more or less year-round) in a medium roast house blend; that blend won’t taste exactly the same throughout the year, but it’ll be close enough that customers who value consistency won’t be too upset.